 All teams are required to play in their registered colours, be in possession of valid player ID Cards together with a current stamped team contact report from their Home District Association.

 Please be advised that, upon arrival at the pitch and prior to the commencement of the match if the above-noted is not in compliance, you are not to proceed with the match.
+Teams that are non compliant will be responsible for total field cost, 100% of Match Official fees, as well as applicable fines.

 2. Club Colours